 The New Organic Grower is ideal for young farmers just getting started, or gardeners seeking to expand into a more productive enterprise.

-Mushroom farming is a bit more complicated than other crops, but it can be done in a small space.
+Mushroom farming is a bit more complicated than other crops but can be done in a small space.

-Mushrooms fetch great prices and you can grow them on a quarter acre or less, even in a barn!
-One of the best homesteading plants to grow.
-You don’t even need a garden!
-The truth is that you can even grow mushrooms without dirt, inside your home.
+Mushrooms fetch great prices, and you can grow them on a quarter acre or less.
+They’ll even crop up in a barn!
+They are some of the best homesteading plants to grow since you don’t even need a garden!

 In recent years, demand for gourmet mushrooms has skyrocketed, creating opportunities for new growers.
 The most profitable culinary mushrooms are shiitake and oyster mushrooms.